desain/owlbear-gradient/docs/store.md

 # Gradient Paint Bucket

-A tool in the drawing category that adds gradients to drawings.
+A tool in the drawing category that adds gradients and patterns to drawings.

 ## Features

--   🎨 Draw linear and radial gradients on objects
+-   🎨 Draw linear and radial gradients on shapes
+-   🏁 Add patterns like checkerboard, stripes, and more
--   🕹️ Easily adjust gradients with control points
+-   🕹️ Easily adjust gradients and patterns with control points

 ## How to use